Hylocereeae hybrid × H. polyrhizus, cv. Jade Red

 Another interesting aspect of the flower is that it opens

 unusually early for dragon fruit – around 5pm – perhaps due to its epiphyllum component.
-That is why my night flower picture is to the right of the day picture; by 7am in the morning the flower was nearly fully closed (the flower on the
+That is why my night flower picture is to the right of the day picture; by 7am in the morning the flower was nearly fully closed (the flower on

 left is before fully opening, preceeding the night flower).

 So far, aside from the first fruit, Jade Red has produced fruit of around 400 grams, with impressively long bracts which make it really pop in the garden.
-However, it is the size that makes it desirable over most other coloured-flower
+However, it is the size that makes it desirable over most other

 dragon fruit varieties which have very small fruits.